zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 you are not easily harmed by something.
 “Disease” i s the same as sickness or illness, when something is not growing and function ing the way it should.
 “Pests” (pests) are insects or small animals that destroy p lants, that destroy the plants that we use to get food from.
 So pests are always b ad things, whether they’re mosquitoes or rodents or any other sort of animal t hat is going to harm the plants that we are growing to eat.

 Ralph says, “And it may contain strange mutations a s part of its genetic makeup that they don't tell you about.”
 Ralph is saying th at these genetically modified foods are dangerous because they may contain strang e mutations.
 A “mutation” (mutation) is a genetic change that makes one indiv idual different from another individual.
 But it's not, if you will, a change tha t you would expect to take place.
 So, usually mutation, when we're talking about scie nce fiction, for example, is when something changes in some weird way, some stra nge way that is considered dangerous or unusual.
-Mutation is part o f the way that the world works in terms of DNA and genes, but here Ralph is using the word as a negative, as a criticism of this genetically modifi ed food.
+Mutation is part of the way that the world works in terms of DNA and genes, but here Ralph is using the word as a negative, as a criticism of this genetically modifi ed food.
 Ralph says that these mutations could be part of the tomatoes’ genetic ma keup.
 We’ve already talked about what “genetic” refers to.
 “Makeup” (makeup) –  one word – refers to composition what something is made of.
 Ralph says, “I really wouldn't eat that if I were you.”
 That's a common expression, “If I were y ou” – if I were in your situation, I would not do that.

 Nicky says, “Where did you get this aversion to gen etically modified foods?”
 An “aversion” (aversion) is a hatred or strong dislike  of something, something that you would want to avoid.
 Nicky says, “Scientists an d farmers have always used selective breeding with animals and crops to bring you bigger and better food.
 This is nothing different.”
 “Selective breeding” (b reeding) is the practice of making plants or animals reproduce, or produce new plants or animals that have particular characteristics that you want to increas e.